invibeme/chekin-guest-sdk/packages/react/README.md

 # chekin-guest-sdk-react

-React components and hooks for integrating Chekin's host management platform into React applications.
+React components and hooks for integrating Chekin's guest registration and check-in platform into React applications.
 Built on top of the core `chekin-guest-sdk` package.

 ## Overview